-It's a common misconception that sink overflows prevent overflowing water in the event that the sink drain is clogged.
-The overflow outlet on most sinks is very close to the drain opening in the basin, and it's unlikely that a clog would occur between the drain opening and the overflow outlet, stopping up the former but not the latter.
-Overflow drains on bathtubs are a bit different and have more distance between the drain opening and the overflow connection.
-Overflows on tubs can still work if a clog is close to the tub drain opening.
+It's a common misconception that the sink overflow prevents overflowing water in the event that the sink drain is clogged.
+But the overflow outlet on most sinks is very close to the drain opening in the basin, and it's unlikely that a clog can occur between the drain opening and the overflow outlet so that it clogs up the former but not the latter.
+A bathroom sink overflow really protects against overflow when the stopper is closed and the faucet is accidentally left running, not in the event of clogs.

 Cleaning a Sink Overflow

 To ensure that a sink overflow can serve its purposes, it needs to stay clean and free of debris.
 Gunk can build up near the bottom of the overflow channel, restricting the flow of water and air.
 And since an overflow usually doesn't get flushed out unless the sink is overflowing, the channel doesn't get a regular cleaning.
 There are several ways to manually clean the overflow and keep the sink draining properly: